-Overpriced, small tubs of plant protein is the bane of any vegan athlete's existence...
+Overpriced, small tubs of plant protein are the bane of any athlete's existence...

-Why do vegan protein powders have to be so goddamn expensive?
+Why do plant-based protein powders have to be so goddamn expensive?

-Now while they are few and far between, budget-friendly plant protein does actually exists.
+Now while it is few and far between, budget-friendly plant protein does actually exist.

 Let's have a look at the alternatives.